SS Thasos: Kosmos Line

-Built for Kosmos Line's regular trade between Hamburg, Antwerp/Le Havre (outward/return) and the west coast of South America, Theben made 35 return voyages on the route, calling at Montevideo, Buenos Aires, Valparaiso, Arica, Islay and Callao.
+Built for Kosmos Line's regular trade between Hamburg, Antwerp/Le Havre (outward/return) and the west coast of South America, Theben made 35 return voyages on the route, calling at Montevideo, Buenos Aires, Valparaíso, Arica, Islay and Callao.

 In 1880, the British government contracted with Kosmos to provide a bi-monthly direct mail service to Port Stanley in the Falkland Islands, to replace the former intermittent arrangements by sailing ship to-and-from Montevideo; and Kosmos ships were also able to carry a small number of passengers.
 Theben made the second voyage to Port Stanley, carrying the new Governor of the Falkland Islands, Thomas Kerr and his family and entourage.

 Deutsche-Levante-Linie

 In 1895 the ship was acquired by the Deutsche Levante-Linie for their regular connection to countries around the Black Sea.

 Fate

 In October 1895 the ship made for the Levant Line her second voyage from Hamburg via Antwerp, Belgium to the Black Sea under command of Mallingdorf.
 Before reaching Antwerp on 24 October the ship foundered near Terschelling, the Netherlands.
 The ship fired flares that were seen by the coast guard.
 However, many fishing vessels got to the ship before the coast guard.
 After the ship floated again during high tide, she foundered again.
 The tugs Adsistent and Hercules tried to refloat the ship but the ship was sinking.
 The crew started evacuating the ship being full of water.
 All 27 people went into a lifeboat, but it capsized.
 Three people drowned, 24 people were rescued by local fishermen.
 The ship sank.
 The ship was broken into two pieces.
 In December the ship was further destroyed during a storm and in the days and week following pieces of wood and cargo washed ashore.

 Wreck buoys were placed at the ship, which washed away several times.
 Fishermen were inconvenienced by the wreck because their nets stuck to it.